-\This handbook was updated 4/2023 and is subject to change based on changing circumstances caused by the COVID-19 Pandemic
+This handbook was updated 6/2023 and is subject to change

 Welcome to the Master in Teaching (MIT) program at Washington State University.
 The purpose of this program is to prepare candidates for a successful career in the field of teaching.
 The MIT is a practitioner-oriented master's degree that integrates research to prepare teachers.
 The program is rich in teaching experiences and theory.
 Course assignments and field experiences are based on an inquiry-oriented reflective model that includes a process of asking questions related to social justice, creating safe spaces, democratic processes, fairness, inclusion, choice, authenticity, and respect for personalized learning.
 Ethical leaders in the field of education is an expectation for all of our teacher candidates.